pmoores/UFOs/README.md

 # Module 11 Challenge - UFO Sightings

 ## Project Overview
-Tasked with providing a more in-depth analysis of UFO sightings on Dana's website by allowing users to filter for multiple criteria at the same time.
-In addition to the date, table filters will added for for the city, state, country, and shape.
+To allow users of Dana's UFO sightings website to filter by multiple criteria at the same time.
+In addition to the date, table filters were added for for the city, state, country, and shape.

 ## Results
-- The new webpage can now be filtered by the date of the sighting, as well as the city, state, country and shape of sighted object: [Example Filtered by Shape](https://github.com/pmoores/surfs_up/blob/main/hawaii.sqlite).
+- The new webpage can now be filtered by the date of the sighting, as well as the city, state, country and shape of sighted object: [Example Filtered by Shape](https://github.com/pmoores/UFOs/blob/main/static/images/Single%20Filter.png).

 - The webpage can also be filtered by multiple criteria: [Example Filtered by City and Shape](https://github.com/pmoores/surfs_up/blob/main/hawaii.sqlite).